 It all adds up.
-A Morris physics degree provides a solid basis for young scientists to pursue careers in engineering, academia, research, teaching, and industry.
+A Morris physics degree provides a solid basis for you to pursue a career in science, technology, engineering, medicine, law, business, and more!

-The physics curriculum at Morris includes a core of classical and modern physics while also giving students the flexibility to select additional courses that align with particular career interests.
+The goal of the physics program is to provide rigorous analytical and quantitative skill development for exciting and demanding careers in fields such as science, medicine, law, business, technology, and more.
+The physics curriculum at Morris includes a core of classical and modern physics while also giving students the flexibility to select additional courses that align with particular career or personal interests.

 The physics program at Morris includes: